jyoti-sinha/test/README.md

 # test

-this folder is for test purpose only
+this folder is created for testing purpose only